SAP/fosstars-rating-core/docs/tuning.md

 ```

 Then, we need to find such a vector of weights `w*` that minimizes the function `fit_test_vectors(calculate_rating, t, w)`
-for the specified function `calculate_rating(v, w)` and constrains defined by the test vectors:
+with the specified function `calculate_rating(v, w)` and constrains defined by the test vectors:

 ```
 0 < w[j] <= 1 , where j = 1..M